elgw/nd2tool/README.md

  - Linux only.
  - Does not cover all edge cases, have a look at the [references](#references) to find the best tool for you.
+ - Does not do any corrections to the image data.

 Project goals
  1. Provide a small (at the moment < 3 Mb including the Nikon